ulfricarchive/LEGACY-lighter/CONTRIBUTING.md

 ## Adding Patches
 Adding patches to Paper is very simple:

-1. Modify `Paper-Server` and/or `Paper-API` with the appropriate changes
+1. Modify `Lighter-Server` and/or `Lighter-API` with the appropriate changes
 2. Type `git add .` to add your changes
 3. Run `git commit` with the desired patch message
 4. Run `./paper rebuild` in the main directory to convert your commit into a new patch